S0TTI/kuber-in-action/installation/kubespray.md

 ## restart ssh service
 sudo systemctl restart ssh
 ```
+# Test below command you should connect to the host without pass
+ssh root@172.16.37.104

 ## Method 1
 ## Kubernetes Installation with Kubespray (Docker Image)
 ## This guide explains how to install Kubernetes on a 3-node cluster using Kubespray with its official Docker image.